terrence-gonsalves/wordpress-developer-toolkit/readme.txt

 == Frequently Asked Questions ==

+= How Do I Find My Plugin's Slug? =
+There are a few ways.
+First, if you visit your plugin on wordpress.org, the end of the url is usually your slug.
+For example, the end of this plugin's page is wordpress-developer-toolkit.
+Also, your folder in the SVN repository is also your plugin's slug.
+Lastly, the folder that is created when installing your plugin is also the plugin's slug.

 = I have an idea, how do I contact you? =
-Feel free to use the support forums for this plugin or from the [My Local Webstop Contact Us Page](http://mylocalwebstop.com/contact-us/)
+Feel free to create an issue on [GitHub](https://github.com/fpcorso/wordpress-developer-toolkit) or use the [My Local Webstop Contact Us Page](http://mylocalwebstop.com/contact-us/)

 == Screenshots ==

-1. Example Tip
+1. Main Plugin Page To Enter Your Plugins
+2. Statistics Page
+3. Example Post With Shortcodes

 == Changelog ==

-= 0.1.0 (December 22, 2014) =
+= 0.1.0 (February 28, 2015) =
 * Initial Version

 == Upgrade Notice ==